 As stated above, the loss of Anthony Rendon is significant, but this team has already proven able to shake off the loss of a superstar hitter.
 I think Soto is even better this year and Castro does enough to mitigate the loss of their starting third-basemen.

-Taking all of this into consideration, I think it plausible that the Nationals match their win total from last season and therefore would be a strong bet on the over.
+Taking all of this into consideration as we countdown to the MLB season opening day, I think it would be a strong bet on the over for the Nationals.
 I see their additions and subtractions to be almost equal and expect their bullpen to at least be average this year.
 And average is good enough considering they won 93 in a year when their bullpen was historically terrible.

 C – Kurt Suzuki